On the Impact of Sex Hormones on Fat Metabolism with an Eye Towards Transfeminine Hormone Therapy

 This appears to occur due to both the presence of estrogens as well as the absence of testosterone.
 Some ways in which estrogens cause this to happen are by directly acting on estrogen receptors in fat deposits in these areas and increasing fat cell growth (adipogenesis) and decreasing fat metabolism in the aforementioned areas (lipolysis).

-These two major actions of estrogens on fat metabolism seem to result in the understanding that estrogens cause subcutaneous fat distributed gynoid, that is resistant to metabolise, while at the same time reducing hunger and increasing overall metabolism.
+These two major actions of estrogens on fat metabolism seem to result in the understanding that estrogens cause subcutaneous fat distributed gynoid, that is resistant to metabolism, while at the same time reducing hunger and increasing overall metabolism.

 The rest of this post will go into much greater detail on how estrogens impact fat metabolism and deposition.

 When talking about fat distribution in humans we often talk about a feminine (gynoid) or masculine (android) distribution of fat.
 Gynoid fat distribution is typically characterized as fat deposited in the thighs and buttocks whereas an android fat distribution is characterized by abdominal fat.
-In addition a gynoid fat distribution is characterized by having a much higher percentage of subcutaneous fat (fat under the skin) as opposed to visceral fat (fat inside the abdominal cavity - for instance around the organs).
-This seems to likely be due to the fact that subcutaneous fat depots are among the most efficient ways to store calories per volume of tissue.
+In addition a gynoid fat distribution is characterized by having a much higher percentage of subcutaneous fat (fat under the skin) as opposed to visceral fat (fat inside the abdominal cavity – for instance around the organs).
+This seems to likely be due to the fact that subcutaneous fat depots are among the most efficient ways to store calories per volume of tissue (Clegg et al., 2006).
 This is an especially important distinction as visceral fat is highly correlated with cardiovascular disease.
-Following along with that research shows that pre-menopausal natal women are far less likely to experience cardiovascular disease.
+Following along with that research shows that premenopausal natal women are far less likely to experience cardiovascular disease.

 These different fat distributions are ultimately achieved by fat being metabolised (lipolysis) and synthesized (lipogenesis) at different levels in different fat tissues.